First Great Eastern: Rolling stock

-First Great Eastern inherited a fleet of Class 312, Class 315 and Class 321s from British Rail.
-A Class 153 was hired from Anglia Railways for the Marks Tey to Sudbury service due to it not being electrified, a Class 150 being used on weekdays and a Class 153 on weekends.
+First Great Eastern inherited a fleet of Classes 312, and electric multiple units from British Rail.
+A Class 15x diesel multiple unit was hired from Anglia Railways for the Marks Tey to Sudbury service, due to the line not being electrified; a was used on weekdays and a on weekends.
 Prior to this arrangement, a Class 121 Bubble Car was hired from Silverlink.

 A franchise commitment was the replacement of the Class 312s.
-In May 2001, First Great Eastern ordered 21 Class 360 Desiros with the first entering service in August 2003.
+In May 2001, First Great Eastern ordered 21 Class 360 Desiros from Siemens Mobility, with the first entering service in August 2003.